betalantz/python-p3-mock-challenge-national-parks/README.md

   - Returns the total number of times that park has been visited
 - `NationalPark best_visitor()`
   - Returns the Visitor who has visited the park the most

+### Bonus: Aggregate and Association Method

+- `NationalPark classmethod most_visited()`
+  - returns the `NationalPark` instance that has received the most trips.
+  - _hint: will need a way to remember all NationalPark objects_
+  - _hint: do you have a way to get the total visits to a park?_
+  - Uncomment lines 110-121 in the national_park_test file to run the test

+### Bonus: For any invalid inputs, raise an `Exception`.

+- If using pytest, you will need to go through the test files.
+- Follow the instructions in those files for commenting and uncommenting lines.